2sic/2sxc-docs/docs-src/pages/abyss/db/index.md

 > This is the new v20 schema.
 > You can see the changes in the [changes v20](./changes-v20.md) section.

+> [!IMPORTANT]
+> This is documented so you can better understand the database.
+> However, you should not use this to write SQL queries or manipulate data directly.
+>
+> The database almost never changes (since it's a lot of effort to change it),
+> but it can change at any time.

 ---

 ## Overall Structure